stytchauth/stytch-ios/README.md

 There are a number of authentication products currently supported by the SDK, with additional functionality coming in the near future!
 The full list of currently supported products is as follows:

 - Send/authenticate magic links
+    - Delivery mechanisms
         - Email
 - Send/authenticate one-time passcodes
+    - Delivery mechanisms
         - SMS
         - WhatsApp
         - Email
 - Manage user sessions
     - Authenticate/refresh an existing session
     - Revoke a session (Sign out everywhere)

 #### Async Options

+The SDK provides several different mechanisms for handling the asynchronous code, so you can choose what best suits your application.

 - `Async/Await`
 - `Combine`